Ruili: Industrial parks

-Ruili Border Economic Cooperation Zone (RLBECZ) is a Chinese State Council-approved Industrial Park based in Ruili founded in 1992 and was established to promote trade between China and Myanmar.
-The area's import and export trade include the processing industry, local agriculture and biological resources are very promising.
+Ruili Border Economic Cooperation Zone (RLBECZ) is a Chinese State Council-approved Industrial Park based in Ruili, founded in 1992, and was established to promote trade between China and Myanmar.
+The area's import and export trade include the processing industry, local agriculture, and biological resources, which are very promising.
 Sino-Myanmar business is growing fast.
 Myanmar is now one of Yunnan's biggest foreign trade partners.
 In 1999, Sino-Myanmar trade accounted for 77.4% of Yunnan's foreign trade.
-In the same year, exports for electromechanical equipments came up to US$55.28 million.
-Main exports here include fiber cloth, cotton yarn, ceresin wax, mechanical equipments, fruits, rice seeds, fiber yarn and tobacco.
+In the same year, exports for electromechanical equipment came up to US$55.28 million.
+Main exports here include fiber cloth, cotton yarn, ceresin wax, mechanical equipment, fruits, rice seeds, fiber yarn, and tobacco.

 Transportation

 The Dali–Ruili Railway, which will connect Ruili with China's national railway network, is under construction.

+A feasibility study for a standard gauge line from Kunming, China to Kyaukphyu port started in 2021.